-- twice the Time Average of the Raise Response between 1 min and 5 min from the FDT, and excluding any slow raise service provided and capped at the peak active power change; and - (b) the Time Average of the Raise Response between 5 min and 10 min from the FDTand capped at the peak active power change,
+- (a) twice the Time Average of the Raise Response between 1 min and 5 min from the FDT and slow raise service provided; and - (b) the Time Average of the Raise Response between 5 min and 10 min from the FDT,

-9.2.10.2.
-Amount Specification of Delayed Lower Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in addition to the amounts in all cheaper price bands in response to a Standard Frequency Ramp (or Fast Frequency Ramp if the FCAS Provider is also a Very Fast FCAS Provider) from 50 Hz to the Lower Reference Frequency while the delayed lower service in this price band is enabled.
+9.2.
+Amount of Delayed Lower Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in addition to the amounts in all cheaper price bands in response to a Standard Frequency Ramp from 50 Hz to the Lower Reference Frequency while the delayed lower service in this price band is enabled.